invoiceninja/invoiceninja/README.md

 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

-> **If you'd like to use our code to build and sell your own invoicing app get in touch.**
+**If you'd like to use our code to sell your own invoicing app get in touch.**

 ### Introduction